 Networking, the Gracious Art Of ……

 One of the most misunderstood concepts of the job search is “networking.”
 It has been my personal experience that what people believe they know about networking is just enough to make them dangerous.
-Most of us believe networking is all about finding a job (and yes, in the long run that is the goal), but networking is actually a process of creating relationships and doing targeted research, allowing you to make informed decisions rather than ones bases on assumptions.
+Most of us believe networking is all about finding a job (and yes, in the long run, that is the goal), but networking is actually a process of creating relationships and doing targeted research, allowing you to make informed decisions rather than one base on assumptions.

 Remember, networking is a gracious art.
 Treat people like you would like to be treated yourself.
 When all is said and done, it is people who hire people, not their resumes or applications.
 So the more time you spend talking with people, the sooner you will find or create your next fantastic job.